Xposed-Modules-Repo/io.github.zhou6514ctrl.virtualregion/README.md

 - System-level hooks can behave differently across vendor ROMs.
 - Full Android 8–16 coverage, restart-free switching, multi-app isolation, and long-term system stability still require broader verification on physical devices.
-- Authorization and new snapshot publication require access to `https://api.lin-vr.top`.
-Network, certificate, or system-time errors fail closed.
 - A successful build or installation does not mean every feature has been verified on every device.
 - Test on a spare or recoverable device first, and keep backups of original data and settings.